oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/docs/userguide.md

 ## Text

 In text mode, speech will be transcribed to text.
-A space is automatically added before each word, except for capital words.
-Capital words have the space after instead of before in order to avoid extra space at beginning of sentences.
+A space is automatically added before each word.
+This behavior can be toggled using the commands `spaces` and `pack`.

+- `spaces` - space before every word
+- `pack` - no space before each word - pack the words together (good for coding variables)
 - `cap` - word spoken after this keyword will be capitalized

+## Example

+- `pack foo cap bar` = fooBar
+- `foo cap bar` or `spaces foo cap bar` = foo Bar

 ## Alpha